- If your USB ports are not working on Windows 10, it might be due to your drivers.

-According to users, many of them fixed the problem by removing the battery and keeping the power button pressed for 30 seconds or more.
+According to users, many fixed the problem by removing the battery and keeping the power button pressed for 30 seconds or more.

-By doing that you’ll cause your capacitors to discharge completely.
-Some users are also recommending to leave your laptop turned off without a battery over the night in order for capacitors to fully discharge.
+By doing that, you’ll cause your capacitors to discharge completely.
+Some users are also recommending leaving your laptop turned off without a battery the night before capacitors fully discharge.

-After doing that, the problem with USB should be resolved completely.
+After doing that, the problem with the USB should be resolved completely.

 6. Modify your registry